Sambhaji: Capture, torture and execution

-Some accounts state that Sambhaji's body was cut into pieces and thrown into the river or that the body or portions were recaptured and cremated at the confluence of rivers at Tulapur. – When they were finally thrown away, the Marathas brought Sambhaji's head to Tulapur and consigned if to fire at the confluence of the Bheema and Indrayani rivers.
+Aurangzeb ordered the torture and execution of Sambhaji and Kavi Kalash.
+According to Khafi Khan and Ishwar Das Nagar, Sambhaji and Kavi Kalash were blinded with red-hot irons first.
+Both were executed by beheading on 11 March 1689 at Tulapur on the banks of the Bhima river near Pune.
+Some accounts state that Sambhaji's body was cut into pieces and thrown into the river or that the body or portions were recaptured and cremated at the confluence of the rivers at Tulapur.
 Other accounts state that Sambhaji's remains were fed to the dogs.